DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-row-detail.md

 ### TableDetailToggleCellProps

-Describes properties passed to a component that renders the detail toggle control.
+Describes properties passed to a component that renders a cell with the detail toggle control.

 A value with the [TableCellProps](table.md#tablecellprops) shape extended by the following fields: